 - They leave you to work out for yourselves how to use the design templates they’ve created.
 This is rather like being given an iPhone in component form.

-Unless you have adequate IT skills in-hose, you need an agency that will:
+Unless you have adequate IT skills in-house, you need an agency (like Forbes Baxter Associates) that will:

 - Provide the necessary training and/or documentation on how templates should be used.
 This is vital with templates for applications like PowerPoint and InDesign but even Word can be made easier to use with shortcut keys and automations.